Dr Tawny Paul

 I am an advocate for public history and I enjoy collaborating with colleagues in museums and radio.
 I have consulted for museum exhibitions throughout the UK and I publish in the field of heritage studies.

-The first, entitled 'Precarious Lives', is an account of the economic culture and identity of Britain's lower middling sort in the eighteenth century.
-We tend to think of the middle class as aspirational and upwardly mobile.
+The first is a study of insecurity and downward mobility in eighteenth century Britain, focusing on the debtors' prisons.
+The project re-shapes how we think about the economic culture of eighteenth century Britain, a period normally defined by commercial success and industrial development.
+The story of insecurity is told through the eyes of the middling sort, a social group normally thought of as aspirational and upwardly mobile.
 Yet in the eighteenth century, as many as one in four middling men would spend time in a debtors' prison.
-The project focuses on those lower middling men, perched between success and failure, who struggled to navigate and shape a new social and economic world.
+While offering a new portrait of incarceration in the eighteenth century, the project tells the stories of the people, perched between success and failure, who struggled to navigate and shape a new social and economic world.
 It considers how the insecurities faced by the lower middling shaped economic practices and social/gender identities.
-The project is supported by fellowships from the Huntington Library, the Clark Library and the National Endowment for the Humanities.
+The project has been supported by fellowships from the Huntington Library, the Clark Library and the National Endowment for the Humanities.

 I am happy to discuss research proposals from students in all areas of eighteenth-century economic and social history.
 I am particularly interested in supervising research on themes related to economic culture and economic life, gender, material culture, poverty, social identity, work, and business history.